 Professor Prenzler also stated that, “the Corruption Commission has conducted public opinion research which consistently shows that 90 percent of Queenslanders want complaints against police, public servants and local government officials to be independently investigated, but by its own admission the Commission investigates less than two percent of complaints”.

-The anti-corruption campaign gathered support from many parts of the community.
-One that surprised me was the Environmental Defenders Office (EDO).
+My anti-corruption campaign gathered support not just from academics, but from many parts of the community.
+Numerous individuals became involved, including farmers and business owners.
+Another supportive group was the Environmental Defenders Office (EDO).
 The EDO wanted stronger laws because they knew money could buy inappropriate development, whether that was unsustainable mining projects or inappropriate developments in urban areas.

 A Game of Mates